What is Attendance Allowance?

 How much is Attendance Allowance?

-for people needing help for either day or night.
+for people needing help either day or night

-Attendance Allowance doesn’t pay any additional amounts for mobility problems, although any difficulties a person may have with walking will be taken into account when determining their eligibility.
+Attendance Allowance doesn’t include additional payments for mobility problems.
+But any difficulties you may have with walking will be taken into account when determining your eligibility.

-If you apply for Attendance Allowance for yourself, there are some key things to keep in mind.
+If you apply for Attendance Allowance, here are some key things to keep in mind.

 It doesn’t matter if you’re actually getting any help with care or what you spend the allowance on.
 If you qualify as ‘needing help’, you should get the allowance.

-Claims usually take around 40 working days to process, but payment can be backdated to the date that the claim form was received or the date you call the enquiry line (if you return the claim pack within six weeks).
-The benefit is paid in the same way as State Pension or Pension Credit.
+It usually takes around 40 working days to process an application, but payment can be backdated to the date that the claim form was received or the date you called the enquiry line (if you return the claim pack within six weeks).
+The benefit is paid in the same way as state pension or Pension Credit.

 If your allowance is temporarily suspended – for example, due to being in hospital or a care home – it can be reinstated once you’re eligible again and you shouldn’t have to make a new claim.

-If you’re awarded Attendance Allowance at either rate, and have a carer, they may be entitled to claim Carer’s Allowance.
+If you’re awarded Attendance Allowance and you have a regular carer, they may be entitled to claim Carer’s Allowance.

 How to apply for Attendance Allowance

-You can apply by filling out the AA1 Attendance Allowance application form compiled by the Department for Work and Pensions (DWP).
+You can apply by filling out the AA1 Attendance Allowance application form provided by the Department for Work and Pensions (DWP).

-Call the Attendance Allowance helpline to request a claims form, download it online or use the interactive online form:
+You can call the Attendance Allowance helpline to request a form, download it from the gov.uk website or use the interactive online form: